Team USA

 by USA Triathlon

-WOLLONGONG, Aus. - Nearly 400 U.S. athletes are representing Age Group Team USA, competing among the world’s best amateur multisport athletes at the 2025 World Triathlon Championship Finals in Wollongong, Australia, from Oct.
-15-19.
+WOLLONGONG, Aus. - Nearly 400 U.S. athletes represented Age Group Team USA at the 2025 World Triathlon Championship Finals in Wollongong, Australia, from Oct.
+15–19, earning a combined 39 medals against the world’s top amateur multisport athletes.

-The five-day event celebrates different multisport formats and features four Age Group World Championships including the Standard Distance Triathlon, Standard Aquabike, Sprint Distance Triathlon, and Mixed Relay.
+The five-day event celebrated different multisport formats and featured four Age Group World Championships including the Standard Distance Triathlon, Standard Aquabike, Sprint Distance Triathlon, and Mixed Relay.
 Events kicked off on Oct.
 15 with the Parade of Nations and Opening Ceremony.

 Age Group Team USA had a strong start to the competition on Oct.
 16, winning five gold medals in the Age Group Standard Distance Championship which consists of a 1.5-kilometer swim, 40-kilometer bike, and 10-kilometer run.